 Are you looking for ways to make Christmas decorating less complicated?
 Or maybe you are just looking for an easy way to decorate a chandelier for Christmas…

 Every year when I am decorating for Christmas, I like to add lots of greenery around the house.
 We always put up a fresh Christmas tree and on the years I feel motivated, we add an artificial tree in our foyer.

 For the past several years, I have decorated my kitchen chandelier with fresh greens.
 Although I love the look, I don’t love the hassle of using fresh greens.

-The hassle of fresh greens:
+The hassle of fresh greens on a Christmas chandelier:

 - The fresh greens usually come attached with wire.
 In order to make the greenery fit the chandelier properly, I usually end up removing some or all of the wire…not fun.

 - My hands always get covered with sap and it takes forever to wash off.

 - Fresh greens dry out quickly, especially sitting up there near hot light bulbs…fire hazard anyone?